 - Talk with your doctor before getting any vaccines.
 Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.

-- If you have Crohn’s disease, talk with your doctor.
-Worsening of Crohn’s disease can happen with this drug.
-Sometimes this may be very bad.
-Talk with your doctor.
+- If you have an autoimmune disease or a health problem with inflammation, talk with your doctor.
+Worsening of these problems can happen with this drug.
+Sometimes, this may be severe.

 - A skin reaction called bullous pemphigoid has happened with drugs like this one.
 Sometimes, people have had to go to the hospital.
 Call your doctor right away if you have blisters or if your skin starts to break down.